This blog may contain affiliate links. Read our disclosure policy for more info.

 The Glenorchy Walkway Trailhead and Parking

-Conveniently, the Glenorchy Walkway starts right at a large parking lot.
-This parking lot is called the Glenorchy Waterfront Car Park and it can be easily found on Google Maps.
-It’s located right in the town of Glenorchy and is a place you’ll want to check out anyways.
+Conveniently, the Glenorchy Walkway starts right at a large parking lot, the Glenorchy Waterfront Car Park.
+It’s located right in the town of Glenorchy and is a place you’ll want to check out anyway.

 Here, you can explore the waterfront including the Glenorchy Warf with some incredible views of the Humbolt Mountains and Kinloch Valley across Lake Wakatipu.
 There is also the historic Glenorchy Railway Shed that was once a steamship depot, receiving and dispatching goods to steamships in the area.
 Today, it contains information about the shed and Glenorchy – it’s like a tiny museum!

 After you’re done checking out the lakefront, head to your right (if you’re facing the lake) to find the Glenorchy Walkway trail.
 It is the only trail in the area so you can’t miss it!